claranet/terraform-signalfx-detectors/docs/development.md

 Now you have a ready dev env you can run `make` commands or directly use the underlying [scripts](./scripts.md) or even some tools available in the container like `doctoc` or `j2`.

+Here are useful `make` commands for development purpose:

+- `dev`: the default and optional target run the container ready to run other commands
+- `clean` to clean directory and git diff related to `/modules`
+- `doc`: generate modules readmes
+- `detectors`: generate variables and resources terraform code for detectors
+- `outputs`: generate outputs terraform code for detectors
+- `module`: bootstrap a new, fresh, empty module directory where add detectors
+- `lint`: run `tflint` command

+Some alias exist to run multiple commands in once:

+- `gen`: `detectors` && `output`
+- `modules`: `gen` && `doc`
+- `check`: `lint` (for now)

+Most of the them can accept an argument:

+- `module`: the name of the new, fresh, empty module directory to bootstrap.
+- `modules`, `doc`, `gen`, `detectors`, `outputs`: the filter to target changes on a subset of module(s).

+For example you can run `make modules *system*` to update doc, detectors and outputs for all modules matching `*system*` wildcard filter like `smart-agent_system-common`.

 ## Change types

 There are different automation tasks to perform depending on the change done in this repository.

+### TLDR

+Documentation below will guide you to understand what command to run depending on your change to pass the related CI checks.
+If you prefer, you can run the `make modules` command which should cover any common contribution types.

 ### Documentation